Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 Lukin A., Mochulsky A. Shanghai Cooperation Organization: structural design and development prospects. – Analytical notes.
 M., MGIMO, vol. 2(4), February 2005

-These two documents laid the foundation for a mechanism of mutual trust in the military field in the border areas and contributed to the establishment of truly partnership relations.
-After Uzbekistan was included in the organization (2001), the "five" became the "six" and was renamed the SCO.
-In addition, at present, four countries - Belarus, Iran, Mongolia and Afghanistan have observer status in the organization, and six - Armenia, Azerbaijan, Cambodia, Nepal, Turkey, Sri Lanka - dialogue partners.
+These two documents laid down a mechanism of mutual trust in the military field in border areas and contributed to the establishment of truly partnership relations.
+After the inclusion of Uzbekistan in the organization (2001), the “five” became the “six” and was renamed the SCO.
+In addition, currently four countries - Belarus, Iran, Mongolia and Afghanistan - have observer status in the organization, and six - Armenia, Azerbaijan, Cambodia, Nepal, Turkey, Sri Lanka - are dialogue partners.

-The tasks of the Shanghai Cooperation Organization initially lay in the sphere of mutual intra-regional actions to suppress terrorist acts, separatism and extremism in Central Asia.
-In June 2002, at the St. Petersburg Summit of the SCO Heads of State, the Charter of the Shanghai Cooperation Organization was signed (entered into force on September 19, 2003).
-This is the basic statutory document that fixes the goals and principles of the Organization, its structure and main activities.
-In addition, in 2006, the Organization announced plans to combat the international drug mafia as a financial backbone of terrorism in the world, and in 2008 - active participation in the normalization of the situation in Afghanistan.
+The tasks of the Shanghai Cooperation Organization initially lay in the sphere of mutual intraregional actions to suppress terrorist acts, separatism and extremism in Central Asia.
+In June 2002, at the St. Petersburg summit of the heads of state of the SCO, the Charter of the Shanghai Cooperation Organization was signed (came into force on September 19, 2003).
+This is the basic statutory document that sets out the goals and principles of the Organization, its structure and main areas of activity.
+In addition, in 2006, the Organization announced plans to combat the international drug mafia as the financial support of terrorism in the world, and in 2008 - active participation in normalizing the situation in Afghanistan.

-In parallel, the activities of the SCO received a broad economic focus.
-In September 2003, the heads of government of the SCO member states signed a 20-year program of multilateral trade and economic cooperation.
-As a long-term goal, it is envisaged to create a free trade zone in the SCO space, and in the short term - to intensify the process of creating favorable conditions in the field of trade and investment.
+In parallel, the activities of the SCO have also acquired a broad economic focus.
+In September 2003, the heads of government of the SCO member countries signed the Program of Multilateral Trade and Economic Cooperation, designed for 20 years.
+The long-term goal is to create a free trade zone in the SCO space, and in the short term to intensify the process of creating favorable conditions in the field of trade and investment.

-Today, cooperation within the framework of the SCO covers the fields of energy, transport, agriculture, telecommunications and many other sectors of the economy.
-Its member countries also interact widely in the scientific, technical, cultural, educational, tourism, and humanitarian spheres.
+Today, cooperation within the SCO covers the areas of energy, transport, Agriculture, telecommunications and many other sectors of the economy.
+The countries included in it interact widely in the scientific, technical, cultural, educational, tourism, and humanitarian spheres.

-In relations within the Organization, the SCO member states proceed from the idea of the "Shanghai spirit", adhere to the principles of consensus, mutual trust, mutual benefit, equality, respect for the diversity of cultures, striving for common development.
-In external relations, the SCO proceeds from the principles of openness, non-affiliation with blocs, non-direction against third countries.
+In relations within the Organization, the SCO member states proceed from the idea of the “Shanghai spirit”, adhere to the principles of consensus, mutual trust, mutual benefit, equality, respect for the diversity of cultures, and the desire for common development.
+In its foreign relations, the SCO proceeds from the principles of openness, non-affiliation with blocs, and non-direction against third countries.

 The highest decision-making body in the SCO is the Council of Heads of Member States, which meets once a year.
-Countries preside over the Organization in turn, with an annual cycle, ending their term of office with a summit.
+Countries preside over the Organization alternately, on an annual basis, ending their term of office with a summit.

-The SCO has two permanent bodies - the Secretariat in Beijing and the Executive Committee of the Regional Anti-Terrorist Structure in Tashkent.
-The most important economic instruments are the Business Council and the SCO Interbank Association.
+The SCO has two permanent bodies - the Secretariat in Beijing and the Executive Committee of the Regional Anti-Terrorism Structure in Tashkent.
+The most important economic instruments - Business Council and Interbank Association SCO.

-In accordance with the decision of the Council of Heads of State of the Shanghai Cooperation Organization, Rashid Alimov assumed the post of SCO Secretary General in January 2016.
+In accordance with the decision of the Council of Heads of State of the Shanghai Cooperation Organization, Rashid Alimov took up the post of SCO Secretary General in January 2016.

-In June 2002, at the St. Petersburg Summit of the Heads of State of the SCO Member States, the Charter of the Shanghai Cooperation Organization was signed, which entered into force on September 19, 2003.
-This is the basic statutory document that fixes the goals and principles of the organization, its structure and main activities.
+In June 2002, at the St. Petersburg Summit of the Heads of SCO Member States, the Charter of the Shanghai Cooperation Organization was signed, which came into force on September 19, 2003.
+This is a basic statutory document that sets out the goals and principles of the organization, its structure and main areas of activity.

-On June 8-9, 2017, a historic meeting of the Council of Heads of State of the Shanghai Cooperation Organization was held in Astana, during which the status of a member state of the Organization was granted to the Republic of India and the Islamic Republic of Pakistan.
+On June 8-9, 2017, a historic meeting of the Council of Heads of State of the Shanghai Cooperation Organization took place in Astana, during which the status of a member state of the Organization was granted to the Republic of India and the Islamic Republic of Pakistan.

-The main goals of the SCO include: strengthening mutual trust and good neighborliness between the member countries; promotion of their effective cooperation in the political, trade, economic, scientific, technical and cultural fields, as well as in the field of education, energy, transport, tourism, environmental protection and others; joint provision and maintenance of peace, security and stability in the region; moving towards the creation of a democratic, just and rational new international political and economic order.
+The main goals of the SCO include: strengthening mutual trust and good neighborliness between member countries; promoting their effective cooperation in political, trade, economic, scientific, technical and cultural fields, as well as in the fields of education, energy, transport, tourism, environmental protection and others; jointly ensuring and maintaining peace, security and stability in the region; progress towards the creation of a democratic, fair and rational new international political and economic order.

-In relations within the organization, the SCO member states, based on the "Shanghai spirit", adhere to the principles of mutual trust, mutual benefit, equality, mutual consultations, respect for the diversity of cultures and the desire for common development, and in external relations adhere to the principle of non-alliance, not directed against anyone and openness.
+In relations within the organization, the SCO member states, based on the "Shanghai Spirit", adhere to the principles of mutual trust, mutual benefit, equality, mutual consultation, respect for the diversity of cultures and the desire for common development, and in external relations they adhere to the principle of non-alliance and not targeting anyone and openness.

 The highest decision-making body in the SCO is the Council of Heads of Member States (CHS).
-It meets once a year and takes decisions and instructions on all important issues of the Organization.
-The Council of Heads of Government (Prime Ministers) of the SCO Member States (CGP) meets once a year to discuss the strategy of multilateral cooperation and priority areas within the Organization, address fundamental and topical issues of economic and other cooperation, and also approves the annual budget of the Organization.
-The official languages of the SCO are Russian and Chinese.
+It meets once a year and makes decisions and instructions on all important issues of the Organization.
+The Council of Heads of Government (Prime Ministers) of the SCO member states (CHG) meets once a year to discuss the strategy of multilateral cooperation and priority areas within the Organization, resolve fundamental and pressing issues of economic and other cooperation, and also approves the annual budget of the Organization.
+Official languages SCO are Russian and Chinese languages.

-The organization has two permanent bodies - the SCO Secretariat in Beijing and the Executive Committee of the Regional Anti-Terrorist Structure (RATS) of the SCO in Tashkent.
-The SCO Secretary General and the Director of the SCO RATS Executive Committee are appointed by the Council of Heads of State for a period of three years.
-Since January 1, 2016, these posts have been respectively occupied by Rashid Alimov (Tajikistan) and Evgeny Sysoev (Russia).
+The organization has two permanent bodies - the SCO Secretariat in Beijing and the Executive Committee of the SCO Regional Anti-Terrorism Structure (RATS) in Tashkent.
+Secretary General The SCO and the Director of the SCO RATS Executive Committee are appointed by the Council of Heads of State for a period of three years.
+Since January 1, 2016, these posts have been respectively occupied by Rashid Alimov (Tajikistan) and Evgeniy Sysoev (Russia).

 So currently:

-• eight countries are SCO member states - the Republic of India, the Republic of Kazakhstan, the People's Republic of China, the Kyrgyz Republic, the Islamic Republic of Pakistan, the Russian Federation, the Republic of Tajikistan, the Republic of Uzbekistan;
+• eight countries are member states of the SCO - the Republic of India, the Republic of Kazakhstan, the People's Republic of China, the Kyrgyz Republic, the Islamic Republic of Pakistan, the Russian Federation, the Republic of Tajikistan, the Republic of Uzbekistan;

-• four countries have the status of an observer state in the SCO - the Islamic Republic of Afghanistan, the Republic of Belarus, the Islamic Republic of Iran, the Republic of Mongolia;
+• four countries have observer state status with the SCO - the Islamic Republic of Afghanistan, the Republic of Belarus, the Islamic Republic of Iran, the Republic of Mongolia;

 Introduction.

-The solution of the most acute and urgent problems within the framework of the "five" and the deepening of all-round cooperation allowed the participants to reach an agreement on the further development of cooperation.
-In June 2001, the "Shanghai Five" was transformed into the Shanghai Cooperation Organization, the parties agreed on its charter and budget, and the ideological basis was the so-called "spirit of Shanghai" - mutual trust, mutual benefit, equality, achievement of mutual understanding, voluntary agreement to adhere to the achieved agreements.
+The solution to the most acute and current problems within the framework of the “five” and the deepening of comprehensive cooperation allowed the participants to reach an agreement on further development cooperation.
+In June 2001, the “Shanghai Five” was transformed into the Shanghai Cooperation Organization, the parties agreed on its charter and budget, and the ideological basis was the so-called “spirit of Shanghai” - mutual trust, mutual benefit, equality, achieving mutual understanding, voluntary agreement to adhere to what has been achieved agreements.

-The creation of the SCO, which included states with a population of a quarter of the population and 60 percent of the territory of the Eurasian continent, two powers with nuclear weapons and gigantic economic potential - Russia and China, could not but attract the attention of the whole world.
-India, Pakistan, Mongolia, Iran have expressed their desire to take part in the activities of this association in one form or another, and an SCO contact group Afghanistan has been created.
+The creation of the SCO, which included states with a population constituting a quarter of the population and 60 percent of the territory of the Eurasian mainland, two powers with nuclear weapons and gigantic economic potential - Russia and China, could not help but attract the attention of the whole world.
+India, Pakistan, Mongolia, and Iran have expressed a desire to participate in the activities of this association in one form or another, and an SCO Afghanistan contact group has been created.
 The international influence of the SCO is evidenced by the desire for cooperation with it by a number of international organizations, including the OSCE, the UN Anti-Terrorism Committee, etc.

-The relevance of the course work: In today's unstable world, where our country faces many challenges in the political, economic, military and many other areas, it becomes vital to build good neighborly relations with border states.
-In this regard, the factor of integration interaction between the Russian Federation and the countries of this region at all its levels is of particular importance; Russia's participation in the Shanghai Cooperation Organization seems especially promising.
+Relevance of the course work: In today's unstable world, where our country faces many challenges in the political, economic, military and many other spheres, it becomes vitally necessary to build good neighborly relations with border states.
+In this regard, the factor of integration interaction between the Russian Federation and the countries of this region at all its levels is of particular importance; Russia’s participation in the Shanghai Cooperation Organization seems especially promising.

-The SCO, setting as its goals: strengthening mutual trust, friendship and good neighborliness between member states, developing multidisciplinary cooperation in order to maintain and strengthen peace, security and stability in the region, jointly countering terrorism, separatism and extremism in all their manifestations, combating illicit trafficking drugs and weapons, other types of transnational criminal activities, as well as illegal migration, promoting effective regional cooperation in political, trade and economic, defense, law enforcement, energy, transport, credit and financial and other areas of common interest, has great potential for development, and also correlates with the main directions of the foreign policy of the Russian Federation.
-The development of integration between the SCO countries is of particular importance for the residents of Eastern Siberia and the Far East, since it includes countries directly bordering these regions.
+The SCO, setting as its goals: strengthening mutual trust, friendship and good neighborliness between member states, developing multidisciplinary cooperation in order to maintain and strengthen peace, security and stability in the region, jointly combating terrorism, separatism and extremism in all their manifestations, combating illicit trafficking drugs and weapons, other types of transnational criminal activities, as well as illegal migration, encouraging effective regional cooperation in political, trade, economic, defense, law enforcement, energy, transport, credit and financial and other areas of common interest has great development potential, and also correlates with the main directions of the foreign policy of the Russian Federation.
+The development of integration between the SCO countries is of particular importance for residents of Eastern Siberia and the Far East, since it includes countries directly bordering these regions.

 An object course work: Shanghai Cooperation Organization and prospects for further development of the SCO.

-Thing course work: problems of the current state, interaction and communication within the integration grouping.
+Item course work: problems of the current state, interaction and communication within the integration group.

-The work put the following goals: study the Shanghai Cooperation Organization, the current state of the SCO and the problems of developing further integration.
+The work aims to: goals: explore the Shanghai Cooperation Organization, current state SCO and problems of development of further integration.

-Based on the objectives, the course work puts the following tasks:
+Based on the goals, the course work sets the following: tasks:

 1. Give a general description of the structure of the SCO;